Rail transport in New Zealand: Heritage and museum railways

 About 60 groups operate railway heritage lines or museums, almost all members of the Federation of Rail Organisations of New Zealand.
 They include street tramways and bush tramways as well as railways.
 Large-scale rail preservation in New Zealand got underway in the 1960s when many steam locomotives were withdrawn and branch lines closed.

 Current operations of the heritage railway type include the Kingston Flyer, Glenbrook Vintage Railway, Bush Tramway Club, Waitara Railway Preservation Society, Weka Pass Railway, and Dunedin Railways.
 Dunedin Railways is a Council-controlled organisation (CCO) 72% owned by the Dunedin City Council and runs the Taieri Gorge Limited which is 60 km in length, and various other services around Dunedin and Otago.

 All other lines are operated by voluntary societies.
 The Weka Pass Railway at 13 km is the most lengthy of these.
 The Bay of Islands Vintage Railway is 11 km in length, but is in poor condition; having operated its first trains through Kawakawa since operations ceased in 2000 for two weeks from 3 July 2007, the Society is now working on rehabilitating the track between Kawakawa and Opua.

 In popular culture

 New Zealand National Film Unit Film Director David Sims completed a number of films on the history of New Zealand railways, including Main Trunk Century (2009); The Truth About Tangiwai (2002); Total Steam (1996); North Island Main Trunk (1995).

-In 2004–05 Television New Zealand (through Jam Productions) broadcast "Off The Rails" a 12-part journey on the then current rail network from Invercargill to Northland presented by Marcus Lush.
+In 2004–05 Television New Zealand (through Jam Productions) broadcast Off the Rails: A Love Story, a 12-part journey on the then current rail network from Invercargill to Northland, presented by Marcus Lush.